Setting The Landscape

 Now, there is an important caveat that needs to be mentioned here: there are certain managers in companies who might want their team to be very similar to them in terms of race, gender, background, etc. In these situations, which is called “homophily,” you need to push back on that manager.
 Homophily is not a positive for organizations.
 While it can make that team feel “like family” because of the similarities, it’s deadly to new viewpoints, the ability to pivot when market conditions shift, and many other crucial business factors.
 Almost every major piece of research in the last 15 years on diversity across teams shows that the more diverse teams perform better financially.
 If the bottom line is your goal (it is in most for-profit companies), you absolutely need diversity.
 If a specific hiring manager is trying to stack his/her team with similar folks, this requires a discussion.

-What other ways have you seen or used to reduce bias in the recruiting process?
+What other ways have you seen or used to reduce bias in the technical recruiting process?

 Amanda Cole, Vice President at eTeki